-Our 29 students were provided with a broad curriculum that was strong in Maths and Literacy, and has excellent Science, PE/Health, sport, camps and instrumental music programs.
+We commenced the year with 30 students and they were provided with a broad curriculum strong in Maths and Literacy, and with excellent Science, PE/Health, sport, camps and instrumental music programs.
 A MARC van visits the school weekly.
-The school has 3.99 EFT staff: 1 principal class, 2.3 teachers and 0.69 Education Support staff.
-In 2014 the school was arranged into 3 classes for Numeracy & Literacy - P/1, 2/3 & 4/5/6 - with extra resources allocated to the Early Years.
+The school had 3.99 EFT staff: 1 principal class, 2.3 teachers and 0.69 Education Support staff.
+In 2015 the school was arranged into 3 classes for Numeracy & Literacy - P/1, 2/3 & 4/5/6 - with extra resources allocated to the Early Years.

 Our new school building provides an outstanding facility for all concerned.
-Our school has very spacious grounds with a strong redevelopment program well underway which is rejuvenating and beautifying the grounds in general to complement the new buildings and meet the needs of our students.
+Our school has very spacious grounds and the well-planned redevelopment program is rejuvenating and beautifying the grounds in general to complement the new buildings and meet the needs of our students.
 We have an outstanding indoor sports stadium and access to community sporting facilities.